qlik-oss/core-website/README.md

 ## Prerequisites

-To develop and contribute to the Frontira documentation, the following must be available on the local machine:
+To develop and contribute to the Qlik Core documentation, the following must be available on the local machine:

 - Docker - [Docker for Windows](https://www.docker.com/docker-windows) or [Docker for Mac](https://www.docker.com/docker-mac)
 - Bash - On Windows, Git Bash included in [Git for Windows](https://git-for-windows.github.io/) is recommended